 Benefits

-The educational and health services provided by students through UHCs be they on or off campus, are generally planned in collaboration with local communities.
+The educational and health services provided by students through Australian UHCs be they on or off campus, are generally planned in collaboration with local communities.
 These are mostly in urban locations but sometimes provide healthcare in underserviced areas through remote clinics (Allan, O’Meara, Pope, Higgs, & Kent, 2011).
 SLCS in UHCs can assist in addressing placement or workforce shortages in underserviced areas and through this can demonstrate the value of the profession to the community (Bacon, Williams, Grealish, et al., 2015).
 The HTAG members agree the benefits of SLCS in UHCs are that they benefit:

 Junior students Early on in the curriculum, students can have an early exposure to the profession and start forming a professional identity and begin thinking like a professional.
 Learning activities, if so designed, may better assist students to establish their own identity, to set career expectations and to identify what is required in the latter years of their courses.
 These opportunities connect students earlier in the course, to the relevance of their learning which in turn encourages them to set more future focused goals that can enhance success.